-Writing a Novella: 3 Mistakes to Avoid
+How to Write a Novella: 3 Common Mistakes to Avoid

-wasn’t as smooth as I would have liked it to be. 💩 Let’s talk about it, so I can help you avoid the mistakes I made when writing that first short story.
+The process of writing my first novella wasn’t as smooth as I would have liked it to be.
+Let’s talk about it, so I can help you avoid the mistakes I made when writing that first short story.

 Can’t Let Go was the third book I wrote for publication (I wrote several books in my journey to publication but that is another story), but it was the second book released.
 Unlike A Crane Family Christmas, this book was challenging, confusing, difficult, and completely heartbreaking.